jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 Both historical products scan a Tweet archive, examine each Tweet posted during the time of interest, and generate a set of Tweets matching your query.
 However, Historical PowerTrack and Full-Archive Search are based on significantly different archive architectures, resulting in fundamental product differences.
 These differences include supported PowerTrack Operators, the number of rules/filters per request, how estimates are provided, and how the data is delivered.

-We'll start off by providing an overview of Historical PowerTrack and the Search APIs, then discuss these differences in detail.
+We'll start off by providing an overview of Historical PowerTrack and the Full-Archive Search API, then discuss these differences in detail.
 We'll wrap up the discussion with general guidance for selecting a historical product.

 #### Historical PowerTrack <a id="hpt" class="tall">&nbsp;</a>